 - Aboriginal and Torres Strait Islander Health Practice Board of Australia

 - Chinese Medicine Board of Australia

 - Chiropractic Board of Australia

 - Dental Board of Australia

 - Medical Board of Australia

 - Medical Radiation Practice Board of Australia

 - Nursing and Midwifery Board of Australia

 - Occupational Therapy Board of Australia

 - Optometry Board of Australia

 - Osteopathy Board of Australia

 - Paramedicine Board of Australia

 - Pharmacy Board of Australia

 - Physiotherapy Board of Australia

 - Podiatry Board of Australia

 - Psychology Board of Australia

-Further information is available on the AHPRA website (which also links to each of the National Board websites).
-We encourage applications to read the annual reports of AHPRA and the National Boards from AHPRA's Corporate Publications Page.
+Further information is available on the AHPRA website.
+Applicants may access the AHPRA and National Board Annual Reports from AHPRA's Corporate Publications Page.

 Functions of the state, territory and regional boards